 Never had jello shots?
 They’re exactly what they sound like: an individually portioned size bite of jello, traditionally consumed as a shot.
 And they’re great with or without booze.
 Use water or juice if you’re making booze-free, or replace the liquid with alcohol if you want an adults-only version.

-For the most basic, easiest, and fastest jello shots you’ll need the following ingredients.
+For the most basic, easiest, and fastest shots, we’ll walk you through how to make jello shots and what you’ll need to make ‘em great!
 Note: this recipe will yield about a dozen shots depending on how full you fill your cups.

 - 1 box of premade flavored gelatin powder (jello)